letungbaoan/Jalea/README.md

 Follow these steps to run the project locally.

+### Configuration

+This project requires a `.env` file for sensitive information such as API keys or database access credentials.
+However, this file is not included in the GitHub repository for security reasons, so the `env` is in zipped file.

 ### Step 1: Install Dependencies

 Run the following command in your terminal to install the required dependencies.